 There are different types of transfer tapes

-- Paper Transfer Tape-This is a paper based film coated with adhesive.
+- Paper Transfer Tape-This is a paper-based film coated with adhesive.
 You might think of it as industrial masking tape.
 It tends to be softer and more flexible than other tapes.
-It comes in low, medium and high tack tapes.
-More often than not, you will want to stick to a medium to high tack paper tape.
+It comes in low, medium, and high tack tapes.
+More often than not, you will want to stick to a medium to high-tack paper tape.

 - Clear Transfer Tape-Clear transfer tapes tend to have a lower tack (stickiness) than paper transfer tapes.
 Since some vinyl products need that more aggressive stickiness, this tape may not be suitable for all uses.
 This kind of tape also attracts static, which can cause debris and dust to collect.
 The end result may be bubbles in the vinyl design application.
 This tape cannot be used for any project that requires heat.
 The heat requirements for heat transfers would melt this tape.
 Some clear transfer tapes have grids on them.
-This is especially useful if you are doing a project that have words or lettering.
+This is especially useful if you are doing a project that has words or lettering.

 Comparison OF Different Transfer Tapes